 Once a total blockage happens, the tree roots will have to be removed from the pipe and your pipe is most likely very damaged which will require a replacement or pipe relining service.
 This particular task is not easy, you will need to find a professional (like Jetset Plumbing) to do the job that uses high tech drain clearing technology.
 This is normally in the form of a root cutter.

 How Do You Prevent Trees Roots From Entering The Pipes?

 First, it is important to know where your sewer cleanout pipe and the laterals are located on the property.
-If you know where they are, the best prevention method is now to avoid planting certain types of plants, trees & hedges in the area.
-Trees should be planted at least 3m (10ft) away from the sewer pipes to avoid root intrusion.
+If you know where they are, the best prevention method is now to avoid planting certain types of plants, trees and hedges in the area.
+Trees should be planted at least 3 metres away from the sewer pipes to avoid root intrusion.
 If this is not a possibility and you still want to plant trees on the property, it is best to choose slower growing trees that have non-aggressive root systems.

 However, if trees are already a part of the property, they are most likely going to cause issues to the pipes.
 The best solution here is to make sure your pipes are always clear via regular cleaning.
 One of the most common solutions to clearing roots from a blocked drain is with high pressure flushers or root saws.
 Keeping this done regularly is one of the best prevention methods for already existing trees.